Landlord Delay Sample Clauses

 Landlord Delay.
 The term “Landlord Delay” shall mean (i) the failure of Landlord to provide any responses required of Landlord within the time periods set forth in this Exhibit B-1 or (ii) any actual delay in the completion of the Expansion Space Tenant Improvements to the extent caused by the correction of any Defect that Tenant has identified to Landlord in accordance with Section 2 of the Second Amendment; provided, however, (1) a Landlord Delay shall not include any of the foregoing delays to the extent caused by the acts, omissions, or misconduct of Tenant or any Tenant Related Party, and (2) no Landlord Delay shall be deemed to have occurred unless Tenant has given Landlord written notice that an act or omission on the part of Landlord is about to occur or has occurred which will cause a delay in the completion of the Expansion Space Tenant Improvements and Landlord has failed to cure such delay within one (1) Business Day after Landlord’s receipt of such notice, in which case the number of days of delay after such notice shall be a Landlord Delay.
 Tenant shall be entitled to one (1) day of Base Rent abatement for each day of Landlord Xxxxx; provided, that such abatement attributable to all Landlord Delays identified in clause (ii) of the definition thereof shall not exceed two (2) months in the aggregate.

 Landlord Delay.
-A “Landlord Delay” shall be defined as any act or omission by Landlord or any agent, employee, consultant, contractor or subcontractor of Landlord which causes an actual delay in the completion of Tenant’s Work.
-Notwithstanding the foregoing, no event shall be deemed to be a Landlord Delay until and unless Tenant has given Landlord written notice (the “Landlord Delay Notice”) advising Landlord (i) that a Landlord Delay is occurring, (ii) of the basis on which Tenant has determined that a Landlord Delay is occurring, and (iii) the actions which Tenant believes that Landlord must take to eliminate such Landlord Delay, and Landlord has failed to correct the Landlord Delay specified in the Landlord Delay Notice within forty-eight (48) hours following receipt thereof.
-No period of time prior to expiration of such 48-hour period shall be included in the period of time charged to Landlord pursuant to such Landlord Delay Notice.
+A “Landlord Delay” shall be defined as any act or omission by Landlord, or any agent, employee, consultant, contractor or subcontractor of Landlord, which (x) is not a result of the priority granted to Landlord’s Work, and (y) causes an actual delay in the performance of Tenant’s Work.
+Notwithstanding the foregoing, no event shall be deemed to be a Landlord Delay until and unless Tenant has given Landlord written notice (the “Landlord Delay Notice”) advising Landlord; (i) that a Landlord Delay is occurring, (ii) of the basis on which Tenant has determined that a Landlord Delay is occurring, and (iii) the actions which Tenant believes that Landlord must take to eliminate such Landlord Delay and Landlord has failed to correct Landlord Delay specified in Landlord Delay Notice within twenty-four (24) hours following receipt of Landlord Delay Notice.
+No period of time prior to expiration of the cure period shall be included in the period of time charged to Landlord pursuant to such Landlord Delay Notice.

 Time is Money Join Law Insider Premium to draft better contracts faster.